young woman playing with two children

 Duties

-• Protect children’s health and safety
+• Protect their health and safety

 • Do paperwork and keep records

-• Maintain and clean equipment
+• Maintain a safe and clean environment that meets licensing requirements

 • Prepare food